-Some apparent reasons your cat may be facing and become dehydrated as a result are easy to recognize.
-You may see vomiting, diarrhea, polyuria (urinating more), or lack of food and water intake.
-As a result, the cat could have inadequate levels of fluid and electrolytes.
-This is called dehydration and is a severe problem a cat can get in at all stages of life.
-Yourself or a veterinarian can detect dehydration in a cat by detecting different signs that cats display.
-Such signs of dehydration are:
+How do we know when our cat is dehydrated and may need some help?
+What are some of the signs of dehydration we should be aware of?
+Why do cats get dehydrated?
+Some obvious reasons your cat may be facing and become dehydrated as a result are easy to recognize.
+You may see vomiting, diarrhea, polyuria (urinating more), or lack of food and water intake which can lead to inadequate levels of fluid and electrolytes within a cat’s body.
+This is called dehydration and is a serious problem a cat can get in at all stages of life.
+Corks Critter Care wrote a blog on 14 Ways to Encourage a Cat to Drink Water.
+Dehydration of a cat can be detected by yourself or a veterinarian by detecting different signs that cats display.

 - Sunken eyes

 - Poor skin elasticity (turgor)

 While relaxing with your pets at home, there are two quick and easy ways to test if your cat is dehydrated.
 You can test your cats hydration by either using the skin at the scruff of the neck (Skin Turgor test) or the mouth gums above the canines (Capillary Refill Time test).

 Grab a generous amount of skin at the scruff of the neck and gently pull it upwards then let go.
 If your cat is hydrated, the skin will spring back immediately after letting go.
 However, in a dehydrated cat, the skin will be slower to retract.
 The more dehydrated the cat is, the slower the skin will take to retract back to normal.